Sheldenshi/Cross-the-Board/README.md

  4 . . w . w       4 . . w B w       4 . . w W w
  5 . . . w .
 5 . . . w .
 5 . . . w .

- The player that is in-turn will have prioritization on capturing, as show in Diagram C.
+ The player that is in-turn will have prioritization on capturing, as show in Diagram 3.

-  (Diagram C)
+  (Diagram 3)
    (before)       (black's move)     (end result) a b c d e         a b c d e         a b c d e
  1 . . . . .
 1 . . . . .
 1 . . . . .